Dolise1/td-intro-github-basics/README.md

 - Open your folder on vsc and run the commands from your repository on your vscode terminal.
 - Run the listed commands below:

-git init
+* git init
-git add . (to add your file)
+* git add . (to add your file)
-git commit -m "first commit"
+* git commit -m "first commit"
-git branch -M "main"
+* git branch -M "main"
-git status (to be sure everything is in order) git commit -m "first commit" git branch -M "main"(repository link) git push -u origin "main"
+* git status (to be sure everything is in order)
+* git commit -m "first commit"
+* git branch -M "main"(repository link)
+* git push -u origin "main"
-This prompts you to log in with your generated token and username
+* This prompts you to log in with your generated token and username And process is completed successfully,